JamieMagee/jamiemagee.co.uk/content/blog/understanding-dotnet-base-class-library-vulnerabilities.md

 The key difference is that .NET's package management system provides more flexibility—you can sometimes work around runtime library issues with explicit package references, whereas Java applications usually have no choice but to update their entire runtime environment.

-## The path forward
+## Wrapping up

-The implicit nature of .NET's Base Class Libraries provides excellent developer productivity, but it also creates a unique security challenge.
-Unlike traditional NuGet dependencies that appear in your project file, BCL vulnerabilities require a different approach to remediation.
+.NET's Base Class Libraries make development faster, but they also create a security challenge that's different from normal NuGet dependencies.
+BCL vulnerabilities don't show up in your project file, so they need a different fix.

-By understanding this distinction and adopting `global.json` as part of your security strategy, you can ensure your applications stay protected against vulnerabilities in both explicit and implicit dependencies.
-And with the improvements coming in .NET 10, this process should become much more seamless for developers.
+Using `global.json` as part of your security strategy helps keep your applications protected against vulnerabilities in both explicit and implicit dependencies.
+The improvements coming in .NET 10 should make this easier to manage.